ohmpi/ohmpi/doc/source/source_rst/introduction/overview.rst

 - a power supply (``pwr``): either a 12V battery or a more advanced power supply where we can control the voltage/current
 - a general controller (``ctrl``): to control the measurement board, multiplexer boards and power supply (=raspberrypi)

-These module exists in different versions and can be combined using a configuration file.
+These modules exist in different versions and can be combined using a configuration file.
 You can then upgrade your measurement board or power supply for specific applications.

 .. figure:: ../../img/Hardware_structure.png